 Vitamin D causes a disease more familiar in the old days, known as Rickets.
 In Rickets, the bones are not able to make use of the calcification process resulting in growth retardation.

 When developed in a child, the bones start to bend as bones are weak and not properly formed to bear its own weight owing to Vitamin D deficiency.
 This poses difficulty in walking and other weight-bearing exercises.
 In Vitamin D deficiency, production of Calcium-binding protein is slowed down in the epithelial cells lining the intestine.

-This causes in the movement of Calcium un absorbed and hence the body is unable to utilise the presence of calcium intake.
+This causes in the movement of Calcium unabsorbed and hence the body is unable to utilize the presence of calcium intake.
 Vitamin D can be obtained from Cholesterol which acts as the precursor.